 As blood flows through the feline’s mouth, the inflow of air cools the blood.
 This helps your pet restore oxygen in its body.

 How can I calm my cat from panting?

-When your cat is panting, stay calm, offer her some water.
-Make sure that she is in a relaxing, cool place for her to restore breath.
+When your cat is panting, stay calm and remove them from the situation causing them to pant and offer them some water.
+Make sure that she is in a relaxing, cool place to restore her breath.

 Is cat panting dangerous?